SeoulSummit2022/DBforMSA-EN/workshop01/workshop01.md

 So how can you easily transfer complex structured data stored in an existing Oracle to a NoSQL (MongoDB) database?

+% CRM reports usually join 6 ~ 14 tables in production environment, but we will only join 2 tables for workshop.
 ```